dariia-zadorozhna/Maths_lab/README.md

 # Maths_lab
-A program for matrixes linear transformations
+A program for matrices linear transformations